astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 #### Airflow Base Image

-Astronomer currently supports both Alpine and Debian based Airflow images for Airflow versions 1.10.5 and beyond.

-As noted above, the Astronomer Certified image will by default install the latest version of Airflow available on [Alpine Linux](https://alpinelinux.org/), though users leveraging Machine Learning Python Libraries or more complex dependencies might find Debian to be more appropriate.
+As noted above, the Astronomer Core image will by default install the latest version of Airflow available on Debian.

-If you're interested in upgrading Airflow versions or switching to a Debian-based image, refer to our ["Airflow Versioning" doc](/docs/cloud/stable/customize-airflow/manage-airflow-versions/).

 #### Add DAGs, Packages and Environment Variables